Best Short-Term Loans in January 2026

 - Not available to borrowers with bad credit

-SoFi offers quick loans — it gives same-day funding to the majority of applicants (with the exception of debt consolidation loans).
+SoFi offers quick loans — it gives same-day funding to the majority of applicants.
 SoFi loans don’t come with late payment fees or prepayment penalties, meaning you can pay off your loan early if you want an even shorter loan.

 You must meet the requirements below in order to get a loan from SoFi: